tkreyche/I75W-Raymarine-Autopilot/README.md

 These displays have a Hub 75 interface for connection to a microcontroller or small computer like a Raspberry Pi.
 Matrix displays come in various LED dimentions, such as 32x32, 64x32, 128x64 etc. The physical dimensions are dependent on the LED pitch, for example 3, 2.5 and 2mm.
 Finer pitch gives better light density and smaller display size.

 The ones I'm using are 64x64 with 2mm pitch, which are 128x128mm in physical size.
-I also have some 128x64 2mm pitch panels but they are a little big for my boat.
-My plan for the time being is to just emulate the Tillerpilot display with text.
-Panels can be chained to create a larger display.
-Controller boards have limits to the total size of the displays they can handle.
+I also have some 128x64 2mm pitch panels but they are large for my boat.
+Panels can be chained to create a larger display, with the upper limit depending on the controller board.

 ### Microcontroller Board
-The LED matrix display panel need a separate controller.
+* The LED matrix display panel need a separate controller.
 This project uses a Pimoroni board https://shop.pimoroni.com/products/interstate-75-w?variant=54977948713339.
 It's reliable and fast, and Pimoroni's custom micropython build includes the matrix drivers.
 The board has wifi and Bluetooth connectivity.
-There are other boards available that include the Hub 75 interface from Adafruit and other vendors, for the Raspberry Pi and ESP-32.
+* There are other boards available that include the Hub 75 interface from Adafruit and other vendors, for the Raspberry Pi and ESP-32.

 ### Power Requirement
 The hardware runs on 5v and will need a voltage coverter for a 12 or 24v system.
 It can be powered from a USB-C cable or a simple 5v power cable.